Are drivers who work with Uber employees or independent contractors: Explained

 - slightly increase their wages

-- provide health insurance to drivers who drive on average for more than 15 hours per week
+- provide health coverage to drivers who drive on average for more than 15 hours per week

 - provide compensation for the lost income of the drivers if it was a result of the injuries sustained during their work